Morningside University: Historic district

 Part of the campus has been set aside in 1997 as a historic district listed on the National Register of Historic Places.
 At the time of its nomination it contained 26 resources, which included nine contributing buildings, one contributing site, five contributing objects, nine non-contributing buildings, and one non-contributing object.
 The focus of the district is a broad hilltop that overlooks the Missouri River valley.
 Charles City College Hall (1890), Lewis Hall (1900), the Vice President's House (pre-1914), Hickman-Johnson-Furrow Library (1914), Lillian Dimmitt House (1921), Dimmitt Residence Hall (1926), Jones Hall of Science (1948), Alice Gymnasium (1949), Roadman Hall (1953), and O'Donoghue Observatory (1953) are the contributing buildings.
 The contributing objects are The Spoonholder (1908), a curved cement bench with footpad and backrest; Class of 1922 Sundial; and the three Harmony Lane Lampposts.

 This is the largest concentration of educational buildings in Sioux City, and it also contains some of the best examples of Richardsonian Romanesque, Italianate, and Moderne architecture in the city.
 The district is also linked to the Morningside neighborhood, which was developed as a streetcar suburb.
 When the University of the Northwest was being developed, there was a conscious effort to pattern it and the neighborhood after Northwestern University and Evanston, Illinois.

 Athletics

 The Morningside athletic teams are called the Mustangs (formerly known as the "Maroon Chiefs").
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2003–04 academic year.
 The Mustangs previously competed as an NAIA Independent during the 2002–03 school year; and in the defunct North Central Conference (NCC) from 1922–2002, which was affiliated in the NCAA Division II ranks.

-Morningside competes in 27 intercollegiate varsity sports: men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, swimming, tennis, track and field, volleyball and wrestling; women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track and field and volleyball; and co-ed sports include cheerleading, dance and eSports.
+Morningside competes in 28 intercollegiate varsity sports: men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, swimming, tennis, indoor track and field, outdoor track and field, volleyball, and wrestling; women's sports include basketball, bowling, cross country, golf, soccer, softball, swimming, tennis, indoor track and field, outdoor track and field, volleyball, and wrestling; and co-ed sports include cheerleading, dance, and eSports.